ow that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 Shore excursions can either be purchased from the cruise line or from vendors directly either before your cruise or on the pier after you dock.

 PURCHASING FROM THE CRUISE LINE: These excursions are typically over-priced however, some cruise lines (Carnival and Princess for certain) will price match if you find an excursion you purchased from them for less.
 For a long time, cruise line were the only one who would guarantee to get you back to the ship if a delay on a shore excursion caused you to miss sailing time.
 However, local vendors have realized the business they were losing because of this and have started offering that same guarantee.
 Another advantage to purchasing from them is that if for any reason the port stop is cancelled, you won’t be charged for that excursion.
 Local vendors MAY offer that protection – just ask them.
-The remaining advantage to purchasing from the cruise line is that you may get an earlier disembark time or preferential treatment in that process from the cruise line.
+There also may be a little more ‘security’ in ports deemed risky by the US State Dept. (Check their website for more info on this) The remaining advantage to purchasing from the cruise line is that you may get an earlier disembark time or preferential treatment in that process from the cruise line.
 As with everything else, you have to weigh the advantages and disadvantages to make your decisions.
-We usually purchase from the cruise line in Mexico/Central America, but find great deals on our own from local vendors in Alaska or Canada (and possibly Europe).
+We usually purchase from the cruise line in Mexico/Central America, but find great deals on our own when in Alaska or Canada (and possibly Europe).

 NOTE: If you choose to book with the cruise line, it will be less stressful to do so BEFORE you board.
 Lines are long at the “Shore Excursion” desk and the more popular choices tend to fill up quickly.
 Lines and disappointment are NOT how you want to spend your first day on board.